nadethoughts/Aetheria/Campaigns/The Cracked Granite/Session Transcripts/TCG - Session 01 - Transcription.md

 Madam Black Shard, have you any further information that could be of value?
 We have not heard, of anything in that direction.
 However, to the north, we have button rumblings of some caves, some cave entrances that were, one size when passed and then quite a different size when returned.
 Not sure if that has anything to do with this.
 Our eyes and ears are not as readily available outside of Ironhold as they once were, but, we are definitely looking, to get some forward information from you should you, should you find it.

 And to that end, she pulls out a what looks to be a piece of parchment paper.
-And she gives that to probably Hargren, And she said and what you receive, so you can go ahead and drag and drop that parchment of direct message that is in the, in the chat.
+And she gives that to probably Hargrin, And she said and what you receive, so you can go ahead and drag and drop that parchment of direct message that is in the, in the chat.
 Pull that onto your character sheet.
 She hands that over to you and says, this is a way to be able to keep us informed as far as what you find as you're navigating the navigating the wilds.
 And naturally, as we discover more on our end, we will be more than happy to share what information we can that would be pertinent to your quest.

 Hey, Chris.
 Is there a way to pull up all those pictures that you put up?
 That's always a question I've had.
 After you close them, is there a way to get back to them for us?
 Well, the best way to do that would be to go back to the, go back to the cracked granite landing screen and click on NPCs.